DeepExtremes/minicube-generation/minicube-generation/COMPONENTVERSIONS.md

 ### 1.2
 * Reverted setting as it was redundant (versions 1.0 to 1.2 all offer least cloud coverage)
+### 1.3
+* Read all bands for a time step in one request (functional change that results in slightly different metadata)

 ## era5
 ### 1.0